GIScience/gis-training-resource-center/content/Modul_2/en_qgis_data_sources_ex1.md

-# Data Sources Exercise 1
+# Exercise 3: Data sources

 ### Aim of the exercise
 The aim of this exercise is to **navigate various data sources**, gain an